cern-eos/eos/doc/releases/citrine-release.rst

 * [EOS-5049] - Handle draining for files with one replica on tape
 * [EOS-5051] - Benefit from parallelization in layout::open
 * [EOS-5076] - Extend iotype interfaces to be space/directory defined
+* [EOS-5080] - Support eos.app tag in the Converter interface
 * [EOS-5084] - Remove deprecated "exists" field in QUERY PREPARE response